MoriyaShiine/enchancement/README.md

   * Elytra are temporarily disabled when attacked.
   * Animal armor can be enchanted with chestplate enchantments.
   * Saddles can be enchanted with boots enchantments.
-  * Shields can only be held up for 3 seconds before being disabled.
+  * Shields can only take a limited amount of damage before being disabled, and recharges when not in use.
+  * Axes do not directly break Shields and instead do more damage to them.
   * Sword sweeping damage is increased to be proportional to the primary damage dealt.
   * Spears have damage falloff with higher velocities.
   * Bows, Tridents, and Maces play a ready sound when they are fully charged.